raml-org/raml-by-example/terse-requirements/README.md

+---
+publication: 'RAML Playground'
+tags: ['RAML', ramldt2jsonschema', 'JSON Schema']
+license: 'cc-40-by'
+---

 # More concise syntax in v0.1.3
-In v0.1.3 of raml2jsonschema json documents are now processed into more concise raml documents.
+In v0.1.3 of raml2jsonschema JSON documents are now processed into more concise RAML documents.

 ## Type Only Properties
-Firstly, json schema properties with only a type declaration ie...
+Firstly, JSON schema properties with only a type declaration ie...
 ```
 {
   "$schema": "http://json-schema.org/draft-04/schema#",